 Of course, a helpful child doesn't come over night, nor will a child be willing to help every time.
 It is an opportunity to model graciousness and patience (gulp!).
 Let the toddler watch you cook, clean, do laundry, gardening and invite them to help if they choose confident they will grow into the helpful volunteer.

 We were reminded of the legendary children’s classic book “Dogger” by Shirley Hughes, in which Dave’s mum shows him how to wash Dogger, so he can care for his beloved toy himself.
 Inspired I gave it a go.

-Cecily's 18 month old is now in charge of ant hunting – an infestation of carpenter ants.
+Cecily's 2 year old is now in charge of ant hunting – an infestation of carpenter ants.
 Nice.
 He is Head of Pest Control with a beady eye well suited to safari.
-The cutlery basket in the dishwasher is also his domain, her husband removes the knives, he passes everything else to be put away.
-All clothes in and out of the washing machine/dryer are the baby's responsibility – naturally pushing all the buttons is central to the process.
-However, more often than not, he’s up for it – they will be sending him up the chimney next!
+The lower dishwasher drawer is also his domain, the merry clank of the china echoes through the flat!
+His absolute favourite Carrot porridge and banana pancakes - him.
+More often than not, he’s up for it – sending him up the chimney next!

 How do you encourage your children to help?